 44. LEISURELY walk around Rincon, the oldest village on Bonaire, with the highest goat population!
 The people are very friendly and some of the homes are very old.
 Stop at Rose Inn for a refreshing cold drink and see many birds feeding in the garden.
-Visit the Bonaire Heritage Foundation, headquartered at the Cadushy Distillery, to pick up a pamphlet for a self-guided walking tour, or sign up for the tour with a resident guide from Rincon.
+Visit the Bonaire Heritage Foundation to pick up a pamphlet for a self-guided walking tour, or sign up for the tour with a resident guide from Rincon.

 45. MOTOR or cycle to Lagoen for interesting beach combing.
 The ambitious can walk or drive to Spelonk Lighthouse, which is a delightful old building.

 46. SEAKAYAK through the mangroves.
 Kayaks can be rented from the Mangrove Info Center, windsurfing places at Lac Bay, and at a number of dive centers.
 Or snorkel in the mangroves for a truly unique experience.